What education members need to know about the new First Home Savings Account

 Thinking about buying your first home?
 Good news.

-The Tax-Free First Home Savings Account (FHSA), introduced by the federal government in their 2022 budget, is coming soon to Educators Financial Group… and it could be a real plus in a real estate market that remains challenged by high prices and higher interest rates.
+The Tax-Free First Home Savings Account (FHSA), introduced by the federal government in their 2022 budget, is now available at Educators Financial Group… and is a real plus in a real estate market that remains challenged by high prices and higher interest rates.

 So, how exactly does this new account work and how can education members leverage it to save for their first home?
 Here’s what you need to know.